When is the Peak Performance Program offered?

 Do I have to be in Flagstaff to participate in the program?

-No, The Peak Performance program is 100% online.
+No, you don't!
+The Peak Performance program is 100% online.
 Students can work from home, anywhere in the United States.

-- students have completed the ALEKS math placement and placed below the first math class required for their major.
+- Students have their math placement and placed below the first math class required for their major.

 Peak Performance is not restricted to specific majors; all motivated freshman are eligible.
 Students from the following degree groups are especially encouraged to participate: